Standard ACL Configuration Commands Explained

 Router(config-if)#ip access-group 10 out

-The output of the ping command in the following image verifies that the Students segment cannot access the Server segment after the ACL is applied.
+The following image verifies that the Students segment cannot access the Server segment after the ACL is applied.

-The output of the ping command in the following image verifies that the Teachers segment can still access the Students segment and the Server segment even after the ACL is applied.
+The following image verifies that the Teachers segment can still access the Students and Server segments even after the ACL is applied.

 The show ip access-lists command

-You can use the 'show ip access-lists' command to view the entries of the ACLs.
-This command also shows the number of packets matched with each entry.
+The 'show ip access-lists' command displays the entries of the ACLs.
+It also shows the number of packets matched with each entry.
 The following image shows the output of this command.

 Configured lab

-The following link provides the configured packet tracer lab of this example.
+The following link provides the configured Packet Tracer lab for this example.

 Packet Tracer Lab with ACL implementation